The Death of the Question

 Why?
 Do they assume we don’t have time to think?
 Do they even want us to?

-Rhetorical questions are an effective way to make readers doubt, contemplate and wonder.
+Rhetorical questions are an effective way to make people doubt, contemplate and wonder.
 And this is true way beyond marketing.

 American academic Michael J. Marquardt once said, “Questions wake people up.
 They prompt new ideas.
 They show people new places, new ways of doing things.”
 And Irish novelist Joseph O’Connor had a similar take: “The quality of a question is not judged by its complexity but by the complexity of the thinking it provokes.”

 Makes sense, right?
-Just think about it… Which of these is most likely to get your brain juices flowing…?
+Just think about it for a moment.
+Which of these is most likely to get your brain juices flowing…?

 You should get life insurance” or “Are you really ready to die?